NVFL/Sleep-Age-Dementia/README.md

 ### Data

 The data presented in this study came from three separate sources.
-The Withings dataset was provided under a data-sharing agreement for research with Imperial College London and cannot be shared.
-The Minder dataset is available from the corresponding authors upon reasonable request.
+The Withings dataset was provided under a data-sharing agreement for research with Imperial College London and is not publicly available.
+A subset of the Minder dataset has been made publicly available and can be found on Zenodo at: https://zenodo.org/records/7622128.
+A full description of this data subset is published in Nature Scientific Data and can be found here: https://doi.org/10.1038/s41597-023-02519-y.
+The extended Minder dataset is available from the corresponding authors upon reasonable request.
 The Resilient dataset has been made publicly available and can be found on Zenodo at: https://zenodo.org/records/16755408.

 ### Experiments